cyral-quickstart/quickstart-sidecar-helm/README.md

     #################################################################
 ```

-The quickstart example above will create the simplest configuration possible on your Kubernetes cluster
+The quick start example above will create the simplest configuration possible on your Kubernetes cluster
 and deploy a single sidecar instance behind the load balancer.

 Make sure to allow for proper network connectivity from your cluster nodes